-1.1 Rationale for the Strategy
+1.1 Strategy Purpose and Rationale

-This strategy provides a framework for the planning and delivery of transport infrastructure and services in the Greater Dublin Area (GDA) over the next two decades.
+This transport strategy (Strategy) provides a framework for the planning and delivery of transport infrastructure and services in the Greater Dublin Area (GDA) over the next two decades.
 It also provides a transport planning policy around which other agencies involved in land use planning, environmental protection, and delivery of other infrastructure such as housing, water and power, can align their investment priorities.
-It is, therefore, an essential component, along with investment programmes in other sectors, for the orderly development of the GDA over the next 20 years.
+It is, therefore, an essential component, along with investment programmes in other sectors, for the orderly development of the Greater Dublin Area over the next 20 years.